Custom Metrics

 Overview

-Custom metrics offer the flexibility to define metrics that align precisely with your machine learning requirements.
+Custom metrics offer the capability to define metrics that align precisely with your machine learning requirements.
 Whether it's tracking business KPIs, crafting specialized performance assessments, or computing weighted averages, custom metrics empower you to tailor measurements to your specific needs.
 Seamlessly integrate these custom metrics throughout Fiddler, leveraging them in dashboards, alerting, and performance tracking.

 How to Define a Custom Metric